NASA-PDS/feedback-widget/README.md

 Before being able to use this widget, you will need to register your hostname with the Engineering Node in order to enable the Google Re-captcha that is part of the application.

-Email pds_operator@jpl.nasa.gov with the hostname(s) for your website.
+Email pds_operator@jpl.nasa.gov with the following information:
+* Hostname(s) for your website
+* Point(s) of contact to receive the Feedback

 ## Install